IN THIS CHAPTER

 FROM StockSales;

-is less than the most recent price, 1 is added to the sum.
+The window encompasses the 100 rows preceding the current row, which correspond to the 100 sales immediately prior to the current moment.
+Every time a row is evaluated where the value of SalePrice is less than the most recent price, 1 is added to the sum.
 The result is a number that tells you the number of sales out of the previous hundred that were made at a lower price than the current price.

 Sometimes the sort key you have chosen to place a partition in order will have duplicates.
 You may want to evaluate all rows that have the same sort key as a group.
-In such cases you can use the GROUPS
+In such cases you can use the GROUPS option.
+With it you can count groups of rows where the sort keys are identical.

 Here’s an example: